madisonmiketa/academic-kickstart-Sep19/content/project/Ruth Colwill.md

 weight = 10

 # Project summary to display on homepage.
 summary = "*Research Assistant*.
 2009-2010.
+Impacts of PCBs on Zebrafish development and behavior"
-Conducted studies determining the effects of PCBs on Zebra Fish development and behavior."
+# Conducted studies determining the effects of PCBs on Zebrafish development and behavior.

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "Brown.jpg"